FrodeRanders/muprocessmanager/README.md

 }
 ```

-How to instantiate a process:
+How to instantiate and run a process:
 ```
 // A correlation ID identifying this process
 String correlationId = UUID.randomUUID().toString();